Eyewritecode/Injege/README.md

 Initial release Date: April 19, 2014

-Licence: IDC(I don't Care)--Use it in anyway you won't, all at your own risk.
+Licence: IDC(I don't Care)--Use it in anyway you want, all at your own risk.

 <b> Objectives